Energy-Weighted Flow Matching: Unlocking Continuous Normalizing Flows for Efficient and Scalable Boltzmann Sampling: Background and preliminaries

 \subsection{Continuous normalizing flows and flow matching}

-Continuous Normalizing Flows (CNFs) \citep{chen2018neural} extend classical normalizing flows by defining transformations as solutions to ordinary differential equations (ODEs).
-They offer greater flexibility than traditional normalizing flows by relaxing strict invertibility constraints and enabling more expressive neural network architectures.
-More concretely, CNFs learn a time-dependent vector field $u_t^\theta(x)$, parameterized by a neural network with parameters $\theta$.
-This vector field induces a continuous transformation, or flow, $\flowmap: [0,1] \times \mathbb{R}^d \to \mathbb{R}^d$ that maps a simple base distribution $p_0$ to a complex target distribution $p_1$.
-The transformation is governed by the ODE
+Continuous Normalizing Flows (CNFs) \citep{chen2018neural} define transformations as ODE solutions, removing the requirement for architectural bijectivity inherent to classical normalizing flows.
+A CNF learns a time-dependent vector field $u_t^\theta(x)$ that induces a flow $\flowmap{t}: \mathbb{R}^d \to \mathbb{R}^d$ mapping a base distribution $p_0$ to a target $p_1$ via

-The flow induces a \emph{probability path} $(p_t)_{t\in[0,1]}$, where $p_t$ is the probability distribution of $\flowmap{t}(X_0)$ for $X_0 \sim p_0$, providing a continuous sequence of distributions that interpolates between $p_0$ and $p_1$.
-Given a learned vector field $u_t^\theta$, the Instantaneous Change of Variables Formula \cite{chen2018neural} allows for exact likelihood computation at any point $\flowmap{1}(x)$ in the target distribution\footnote{Here, $\flowmap{1}(x)$ is the final point after solving the ODE forward from initial point $x$.} via
+The flow defines a probability path $(p_t)_{t\in[0,1]}$ interpolating between $p_0$ and $p_1$, and the Instantaneous Change of Variables Formula \citep{chen2018neural} allows exact log-likelihood computation at any generated point.
 To avoid computationally expensive ODE solving for likelihood computation during training, the flow matching paradigm \citep{lipman2022flow, albergo2023stochastic} offers an efficient alternative.
-The core idea is to regress the parameterized vector field $u_t^\theta$ onto a pre-defined target vector field $u_t$ that generates a desired probability path between $p_0$ and $p_1$.
+The core idea is to regress the parameterized vector field $u_t^\theta$ onto a target vector field $u_t$ that generates a desired probability path between $p_0$ and $p_1$.
 Although the ideal vector field is generally intractable to compute, this problem is circumvented by instead optimizing the equivalent \emph{conditional} flow matching objective

 This reduces flow matching to a regression task, enabling simulation-free training.
 However, this approach requires target samples $X_1$ --- precisely what we lack in Boltzmann sampling.